 Then close the inner bag as closely around the bag as possible.
 Twist it and then secure closed with a twist tie.
 Then repeat the same with the outer Oven Bag.
 Then refrigerate for 12-24 hours.

-If you don’t thoroughly rinse the turkey brine from your Thanksgiving turkey it will not work, and can turn out tough and dry with extra salty spots.
-So rinse your turkey well and roast according to the instructions above.
+If you don’t thoroughly rinse the turkey brine from your Thanksgiving turkey it will turn out tough and dry with extra salty spots.

 Thanksgiving Turkey Carving Tips

-Finally, the last tip we learned at our Homemaking meeting is how to easily carve your Thanksgiving turkey.
+Finally, the last Turkey tip is how to easily carve your Thanksgiving turkey.

 You first start with the legs.
 Find the joint and cut the leg off.